VladNegara/S-GAIN/README.md

 ####

 - **analyze.py:** This file is used to run the analysis of the experiments.
+- **config.py:** This file contains all the settings for S-GAIN and the testing framework.
 - **log_and_graphs.py:** This file is used to compile the temporary files into a single log file and to plot the corresponding graphs.
 - **main.py:** The main file from which the experiments are run.